KaitoHH/iPhotoBookManager/README.md

 # iPhotoBookManager
 iPhotoBookManager is used for managering and viewing images, including search by key,insertion,deletion,footprint and testing.

+*I also write a user manul for this program, still in chinese:) , but it has lots of screenshots so that you can read it for fun! *

 *NOTE--IT ONLY HAS A CHINESE VERSION!*

 ##中文介绍